-Several UW students’ co-op terms might be in jeopardy aftert they were forced to evacuate the Fort McMurray.
+Several UW students’ co-op terms might be in jeopardy after they were forced to evacuate Fort McMurray due to the wildfires.
 According to Rocco Fondacaro, director of student and faculty relations in the Co-operative Education and Career Action (CECA) department, four of eight students who fled Fort McMurray are currently still looking for employment on and off campus.

 Third-year computer science student Anusan Sivakumaran is one of these students who is seeking employment after the Fort McMurray wildfires.
 He was slated to work as a software engineer at Syncrude Canada, a company located in the northern area of Fort McMurray.

 Sivakumaran landed in Alberta May 1, the first day of the fire.
 He spent the next two days settling into the city and performing errands, like a required medical test.
 Despite the fact that Sivakumaran was in the region during the first two or three days of the fire, he was not alarmed.

 “[I was told that] it was kind of far away, and that [I didn’t] have to worry too much,” said Sivakumaran.